xhchauvet/analysis-code-for-introgression-in-grapes/script for Filet/script for simulating training and testing data/readme.md

-the scripts for running Msmove to simulate training and testing data
+The scripts for running Msmove to simulate training and testing data.